AliceEltDlt/aliceeltdlt.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Finance at the Swiss Finance Institute at EPFL, under the supervision of [Ruediger Fahlenbrach](https://www.sfi.ch/fr/people/ruediger-fahlenbrach) (SFI@EPFL). <br>
+I am a PhD candidate in Finance at the Swiss Finance Institute @ EPFL, under the supervision of [Ruediger Fahlenbrach](https://www.sfi.ch/fr/people/ruediger-fahlenbrach) (SFI@EPFL). <br>

-My research interests are in sustainable finance and empirical corporate finance.
+My research interests are in sustainable finance and empirical corporate finance. <br>

-*Email:* alice.eliet-doillet@epfl.ch

-My CV is available [here](https://aliceeltdlt.github.io/pdf/AElietDoillet_CV.pdf).
+My CV is available [here](https://aliceeltdlt.github.io/pdf/AElietDoillet_CV.pdf) and my email is: alice.eliet-doillet@epfl.ch